mica-lang/mica/README.md

 # Mica

-An actually good embeddable scripting language, with ambitions.

-Intended to sit somewhere in between Lua and Ruby in terms of syntax, and be at least as convenient as Rust (if not more).
+A simple, human-friendly scripting language, developed one feature at a time.

+- **Human-friendly** syntax inspired by Ruby and Lua
+- **Simple** yet **extensible** by providing a small amount of flexible language features
+- **Easily embeddable** into existing programs
-Still highly work in progress!
+- Still highly work in progress!

 You can try out the REPL with `cargo run -p mica-cli --release`.

+A language reference is available [here](language.md).

 ## Performance